WyattBlue/auto-editor/site/src/docs/subcommands/repl.md

 title: repl
 ---

 `repl` allows you to access auto-editor's shell.
-See the [palet reference](https://auto-editor.com/ref) for compressive documentation.
+See the [palet reference](https://auto-editor.com/ref) for comprehensive documentation.

 ```
 auto-editor repl example.mp4